-The magic formula: ((ME-MN)/MS) x 100
+((ME-MN)/MS) x 100

-ME = Members at the end of a time period
+- ME = Members at the end of a time period

-MN = New members acquired during a time period
+- MN = New members acquired during a time period

-MS = Members at the start of a time period
+- MS = Members at the start of a time period

-Step #1: Select a Time Period
+Step #1: Choose a Time Period

-Subtract your MN number (new members acquired during the period) from your ME number (members at the end of the period).
+Now you’re ready to do your first calculation: subtract your MN number (new members acquired during the period) from your ME number (members at the end of the period).